-o Original Remote Data
+o Original Remote Data Value

-After the successful completion of Swap operation, the Responder's memory at the specified buffer address MUST contain the "Swap Data" field in the header.
-Swap Atomic Operations MUST target buffer addresses that are 64-bit aligned.
-Swap Atomic Operations that target buffer addresses that are not 64-bit aligned MUST be surfaced as errors and the Responder's memory MUST NOT be modified in such cases.
-Additionally an error MUST be surfaced and a terminate message MUST be generated.
+After the successful completion of Swap operation, the Responder's memory at the specified ULP Buffer address MUST contain the "Swap Data" field in the header.
+Swap Atomic Operations MUST target ULP Buffer addresses that are 64-bit aligned.
+Swap Atomic Operations that target ULP Buffer addresses that are not 64-bit aligned:

+- The operation MUST NOT be performed, - The Responder's memory MUST NOT be modified, - The result MUST be surfaced as an error, and - o A terminate message MUST be generated (see Section 8.2. for the terminate message contents)